hpi-swa-lab/godot-pronto/README.md

 ### Troubleshooting

-If you accidently trigger the workflow with an incorrect folder name it may execute without generating any errors but will create a new game in the [gh-pages branch](https://github.com/hpi-swa-lab/godot-pronto/tree/gh-pages).
+If you accidentally trigger the workflow with an incorrect folder name it may execute without generating any errors but will create a new game in the [gh-pages branch](https://github.com/hpi-swa-lab/godot-pronto/tree/gh-pages).
 This will automatically be rendered into the list of games.
 In order to delete it, you have to manually remove it from the gh-pages branch.
-Please be carefull when doing so and do not delete any other files other than the projects folder you want to delete.
+Please be careful when doing so and do not delete any other files other than the projects folder you want to delete.